DanielOkyere/Go-Tutorials/udemy_tutorial/README.md

-# Golang Following Max Schazmuller
+# Golang Following Max Schwazmuller
 This follows the tutorial by Max on udemy.